 "Cockroach droppings can not only trigger allergies but can trigger and bother asthma," according to the American College of Allergy, Asthma and Immunology.
 "Since cockroaches require food and moisture to survive, you can help reduce exposure by getting rid of sources of each.
 In some cases, you may need to hire an exterminator to get cockroaches under control."

-Recommendation: “The following steps should be taken:
+The Rx: "The following steps should be taken:

 - Keep your kitchen clean and wash dishes promptly.